 Combine the complexity often found in job shops and machine shops with the desire to run an efficient operation and the result is too much WIP.
-The video below explains further.
+The drum buffer rope video below explains further.

 In Drum Buffer Rope what provides the schedule?

-In Drum Buffer Rope the schedule is created for the constraint resource.
+In Drum Buffer Rope the schedule is created for the constraint resource, the drum.
 Since all other resources have more capacity relative to the constraint, the only resource that you need to schedule is the constraint.
-If you know what the constraint’s capacity is per day, you can schedule which jobs will be on the constraint each day.
+If you know what the constraint’s capacity is per day, you can schedule or sequence which jobs will be on the constraint each day.
 This is much easier than trying to schedule every job at every resource.

 Drum Buffer Rope vs Kanban

 DBR is a pull system.
 When the constraint finishes one, one is released into the system.
 Whereas, Kanban is a don’t push system.
 If the kanban is full don’t push (release) more in.
 In DBR the buffer is time.
 In Kanban the buffer is space.
 Also see this article ,”Does Lean Manufacturing Work in Job Shops?“.